-Alex Wiggs begins his first season as Three River’s assistant women's basketball coach in 2016-17.
+Alex Wiggs begins his 5th season as a Three River’s women's basketball coach in 2019-20.

 Wiggs coached four All-MIAA Honorable Mention players, eight players who made the All-MIAA Academic Honor Roll and had 12 student-athletes make the Dean’s List in 2015-2016.